Istrian–Dalmatian exodus: The exodus

 Economic insecurity, ethnic hatred and the international political context that eventually led to the Iron Curtain resulted in up to 350,000 people, mostly Italians, choosing to leave Istria (and even Dalmatia and northern Julian March).

 The exiles were to be given compensation for their loss of property and other indemnity by the Italian state under the terms of the peace treaties, but in the end did not receive anything.
 The exiles having fled intolerable conditions in their homeland on the promise of aid in the Italian homeland, were herded together in former concentration camps and prisons.
 Exiles also encountered hostility from those Italians who viewed them as taking away scarce food and jobs.
 Following the exodus, the areas were settled with Yugoslav people.

 In a 1991 interview with the Italian magazine Panorama, prominent Yugoslav political dissident Milovan Đilas claimed to have been dispatched to Istria alongside Edvard Kardelj in 1946, to organize anti-Italian propaganda.
 He stated it was seen as "necessary to employ all kinds of pressure to persuade Italians to leave", due to their constituting a majority in urban areas.
 Although he was stripped of his offices in 1954, in 1946 Đilas was a high-ranking Yugoslav politician: a member of the Yugoslav Communist Party's Central Committee, in charge of its department of propaganda.

 During the years 1946 and 1947, there was also a counter-exodus.
 In a gesture of comradeship, hundreds of Italians Communists workers from the city of Monfalcone and Trieste, moved to Yugoslavia and more precisely to the shipyards of Rijeka taking the place of the departed Italians.
 They viewed the new Yugoslavia of Tito as the only place where the building of socialism was possible.
 They were soon bitterly disappointed.
 They were accused of deviationism by the Yugoslav Regime and some were deported to concentration camps.

 The Italian bishop of the Catholic diocese of Poreč and Pula Raffaele Radossi was replaced by Slovene Mihovil Toroš on 2 July 1947.
 When Bishop Radossi was in Žbandaj officiating a confirmation in September 1946, local activists surrounded him in a Partisan kolo dance.

 Bishop Radossi subsequently moved from the bishop's residence in Poreč to Pula, which was under a joint United Kingdom-United States Allied Administration at the time.
 He officiated his last confirmation in October 1946 in Filipana where he narrowly avoided an attack by a group of thugs.
 The Bishop of Rijeka, Ugo Camozzo, also left for Italy on 3 August 1947.

 Periods of the exodus

 Changes to the Italian eastern border from 1920 to 1975.

-The exodus took place between 1943 and 1960, with the main movements of population having place in the following years:
+The exodus took place between 1943 and 1960, with the main movements of population taking place in the following years: